Canadian Children's Rights Council - Conseil canadien des droits des enfants

 Parental alienation—when one parent programs a child against the other parent—is one reason for false allegations of abuse by a child: one parent encourages the child to accuse the other.
 The parent can be subtle in encouraging the child to make sexual allegations by not supporting the child's relationship with the other parent and by criticizing the other parent in the child's presence, which can cause the child to adopt one parent's negative view of the other.
 However, it is important to avoid jumping to conclusions that the accused parent is guilty, or that the other parent is behind the allegations.

 Adolescents may fabricate stories of abuse to serve their own purposes.
 They can become so angry with the parents for divorcing that they reject one parent or campaign against the stricter parent by making allegations.
 This is more likely if the child has additional psychiatric problems.
-At times, the adolescent sees one parent as more depressed and blames the other parent.
+At times, the adolescent sees one parent as more repressed and blames the other parent.
 In addition, adolescents may feel responsible for the divorce, Dr. Kenan noted.

 In cases involving younger children, parents may be naive and interpret normal childhood sexual play as an indication of sexual abuse, and parents who were molested themselves as children are more likely to perceive their children's words or actions as evidence of sexual abuse.